Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

-For encoding in CM(-1), we use `getEncodeProb()` and subtract 1 from encoded symbol so that `StaticContext` remains unchanged because inside `getEncodeProb()` we incremented it.
+For encoding in CM(-1), we use `getEncodeProb()` and subtract 1 from encoded symbol so that `StaticContext` remains unchanged because inside `getEncodeProb()` we have incremented it.
 However, we can actually omit the subtraction because during the execution of `getEncodeProb()` we mask symbols with their corresponding values in `Exclusion->Data`.
 This means that every symbol that was absent in CM(0) and then encoded in CM(-1) after `update()` execution will be added to CM(0) and will be masked at the next time we encode from CM(-1).

 Again this mystical `update()` function comes.
 We finally reached to it.